-- the total interior floor and tier area available, with usable area and nest area separated; - total exterior space available, including descriptions of any rotation schedules or temporary access restrictions; - the total number of birds placed on-site; - the total numbers/ lengths and types of waterers and of feeders in the interior, and numbers and types of waterers used in the exterior; - for the indoor house/ fixed shelter, target air quality parameters including ammonia levels; and - for the indoor house/ fixed shelter, the lighting program and target light intensity. - Please note: During the annual animal welfare audit, the auditor will ask for additional information about the site.
-This information is included on the

-"Farm Data" sheet provided in the Farm Manual in Appendix A. The producer should prepare this information in advance of the annual audit.
+- the total floor area which includes the area of all tiers and any floor area with litter, but excludes nest area; - the total number of birds placed in the house; - the total numbers/ lengths and types of waterers and of feeders; - target air quality parameters and ammonia levels; and - the lighting program and target light intensity. - Please note: During the annual animal welfare audit, the auditor will ask for additional information about the site.
+This information is included on the "Farm Data" sheet provided in the Farm Manual in Appendix A. The producer should prepare this information in advance of the annual audit.